 If your intention to come to the United States is to engage in trade under the E-1 visa treaty trader visa or to establish and direct the operations of a U.S. enterprise where you have invested substantial capital under the E-2 visa treaty investor visa.
 In that case, the E-Visa Unit must first be notified.
 Several specific documents must be filed electronically, followed by an anticipated 45-day review period.
 Only if no extra paperwork is necessary to complete the review will you be notified of available appointments.

-The petition-based employment visa process is more complex and time-consuming, such as the H-1B visa for speciality occupations and the L-1 visa for intracompany transfers.
+The petition-based employment visa process is more complex and time-consuming, such as the H-1B visa for specialty occupations and the L-1 visa for intracompany transfers.
 Before you may even submit an application and schedule a consular appointment, your U.S. sponsor must file an employment-based petition with U.S. Citizenship and Immigration Services on your behalf (USCIS).

 Once USCIS has granted the petition, you can attend an interview appointment, for which the current wait time at the British Embassy in London is 90 calendar days.